lehuyqb/Object-Detection-Segmentation/README.md

 # Object Detection and Segmentation

 A PyTorch implementation of YOLOv5 for object detection and segmentation, optimized for memory efficiency and ease of use.
+Features both CPU and GPU support with Docker deployment.

 ## Features